thefotios/rubygem-all/README.markdown

  * rubygem-
  * ruby-

-It then dumps a hash like:
+The output is a valid YAML dump for your piping pleasure.
+Here is what that output looks like (split up for illustration purposes).

+**A list of the gems and whether they were found and what their prefix was**

     ---
     :rubygem:
-    - barista
+    - flexmock
     - minitest
     - rake
-    - flexmock
     - rspec
     :ruby:
     - rdoc
-    - rr
     :none:
     - multi_json
+    - rr
+    - therubyrhino
     - coffee-script
+    - barista
     - execjs
     - coffee-script-source
+    - johnson
+    - simplecov
+    - therubyracer
+    - jeweler
     - session
-    - simplecov
     - mustang

-    - johnson
-    - therubyrhino
-    - jeweler
-    - therubyracer
+**This next part of the hash lists any gems that had dependencies and what their package name is (if it exists already**

     :dependencies:
     - rake:
       - ???-session